 Another option for getting out of default is to consolidate your defaulted federal student loan into a Direct Consolidation Loan.
 Loan consolidation allows you to pay off one or more federal student loans with a new consolidation loan.

 To consolidate a defaulted federal student loan into a new Direct Consolidation Loan, you must either:

 - Agree to repay the new Direct Consolidation Loan under an income-driven repayment plan

 - Make three consecutive, voluntary, on-time, full monthly payments on the defaulted loan before you consolidate it

-Note: If you choose to make three payments on the defaulted loan before you consolidate it, the required payment amount will be determined by your loan holder, but cannot be more than what is reasonable and affordable based on your total financial circumstances.
+Note: If you choose to make three payments on the defaulted loan before you consolidate it, your loan holder will determine the required payment amount, but it cannot be more than what is reasonable and affordable based on your total financial circumstances.